But before I can get to that two-parter, I have to slog through this two-parter.

 Question: If the roads are clearing, how come the Cabinet members' cars won't be arriving at Downing Street?
 They were stuck in traffic last we saw them.

 Either way, the Doctor's decision to drive is only in the script so they can walk outside and be ambushed by UNIT.
-Mickey somehow manages to hide behind some bins and not be seen as the Doctor is ordered to stay where he is.
+Mickey somehow manages to hide behind some trash bins as the Doctor is ordered to stay where he is.

 |Wow.
 He's like a ninja.|